siliconflow/onediff/README.md

 ## OneDiff Enterprise Edition
 If you need **Enterprise-level Support** for your system or business, you can
-- subscript Enterprise Edition online and get all support after the order: https://siliconflow.com/onediff.html
+- subscribe Enterprise Edition online and get all support after the order: https://siliconflow.com/onediff.html
 - or send an email to contact@siliconflow.com and tell us about your user case, deployment scale, and requirements.

 OneDiff Enterprise Edition can be **subscripted for one month and one GPU** and the cost is low.